tjg/round-the-rabbit/README.md

 ## Missing

-Multiple addresses
+* Multiple addresses
-different queue declarations
+* Exotic queue declarations
-declaring exchanges
+* Declaring exchanges

 ## Quirks

-if queue's name is a keyword, it's server-assigned. you can use this keyword in bindings.
+If a queue's name is a keyword, it's server-assigned.
+You can use this keyword in bindings.

 ## Usage